 Andrea still lives in Denver, where her blended family lives in Denver's Westside, spending her time both in politics and in managing and singing in her husband's funk band, Gumbo le Funque.
 Andrea's musings can be found at her website and on her Huffington Post column.

-Andrea is a member of the BRPP (Rules), Outreach, Media and Steering committees.
+Andrea is a member of the BRPP (Rules), Outreach and Media committees.
 She is a co-founder of the GPUS Latinx Caucus which gained accreditation in 2015.
 She is active in Denver's #BlackLivesMatter movement and steering committee member of 15Now Colorado.
 She is fluent in English and Spanish.